-3.4.35 For this rdWRMP we have adopted a 'hybrid' approach of the two methods whereby we have adopted the long term 2080 impact and glidepath but included the increase that this has in comparison to WRMP14 incrementally over the 2020 to 2025 period.
+3.4.36 For this fWRMP19 we have adopted a 'hybrid' approach of the two methods whereby we have adopted the long term 2080 impact and glidepath but included the increase that this has in comparison to WRMP14 incrementally over the 2020 to 2025 period.
 The resulting climate change impact for the central region for DYAA and DYCP can be seen in Figure 16 and Figure 17.